 Next, we can use the Path class, which was introduced in Java 7.

-First, we need to call a static factory method – Paths.get().
-Then, we’ll convert Path to File.
-In the end, we just need to call getAbsolutePath(), as in the previous example:
+First, we need to call a static factory method, Paths.get().
+Then we'll convert Path to File.
+Finally, we just need to call getAbsolutePath(), as in the previous example:

 Path resourceDirectory = Paths.get("src","test","resources"); String absolutePath = resourceDirectory.toFile().getAbsolutePath(); System.out.println(absolutePath); Assert.assertTrue(absolutePath.endsWith("src/test/resources"));

-And, we’d get the same output as in the previous example:
+And we get the same output as in the previous example too:

 4. Using ClassLoader